-HIPAA requires employer health plans to maintain the privacy and security of your health information.
-HIPAA also requires the Plans to provide you with a notice of the Plans' legal duties and privacy practices with respect to your health information.
+HIPAA requires employer health Plans to maintain the privacy and security of your health information.
+HIPAA also requires the Citigroup Health Benefit Plan, Citigroup Dental Benefit Plan, Citigroup Vision Benefit Plan, Health Care Spending Account (HCSA), and Limited Purpose Health Care Spending Account (LPSA) (collectively, the Plans, individually the "Plan") to provide you with a notice of the Plans' legal duties and privacy practices with respect to your health information.
 The notice will describe how the Plans may use or disclose your health information and under what circumstances they may share your health information without your authorization (generally, to carry out treatment, payment or health care operations).
 In addition, the notice will describe your rights with respect to your health information.
-Please refer "Notice of HIPAA Privacy Practices" on page 203 for more information.
+Please refer "Notice of HIPAA Privacy Practices" on page 261 for more information.
 You can obtain a copy of the notice by contacting the Citi Benefits Center through ConnectOne at 1-800-881-3938.
 From the ConnectOne main menu, choose the "health and welfare benefits" option.

-The Plan Sponsor shall use and disclose individually identifiable health information ("protected health information") as defined in 45 C.F.R.
+Citigroup (the "Plan Sponsor") shall use and disclose individually identifiable health information ("protected health information") as defined in 45 C.F.R.
 Parts 160 and 164, and specifically 45 C.F.R. sec.
 164.504(f) (the "HIPAA Privacy Rule"), only to perform administrative functions on behalf of the Plans.
 The Plan Sponsor shall not use or disclose such information for any purpose other than as permitted to administer the Plans or as permitted by applicable law.

-The Plans shall disclose protected health information to the Plan Sponsor only upon receipt of a certification by the Plan Sponsor that the plan document has been amended to incorporate the provisions herein.
-The Plan Sponsor shall ensure that any agents, including subcontractors, to whom it provides protected health information received from any of these plans agree to the same restrictions and conditions that apply to the Plan Sponsor with respect to such information.
-The Plan Sponsor shall not use or disclose protected health information for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the Plan Sponsor.
+The Plans shall disclose protected health information to the Plan Sponsor only upon receipt of a certification by the Plan Sponsor that the Plan Documents have been amended to incorporate the provisions herein.
+The Plan Sponsor shall ensure that any agents, including subcontractors, to whom it provides protected health information received from any of these Plans agree to the same restrictions and conditions that apply to the Plan Sponsor with respect to such information.
+The Plan Sponsor shall not use or disclose protected health information for employment-related actions and decisions or in connection with any other benefit or employee benefit Plan of the Plan Sponsor.
 The Plan Sponsor shall report to the Plans any use or disclosure of protected health information that is inconsistent with the uses or disclosures provided for herein of which it becomes aware.

 The Plan Sponsor shall make available protected health information to the Plans for purposes of providing access to individuals' protected health information in accordance with 45 C.F.R. sec.
 164.524.
-The Plan Sponsor shall make available protected health information to these plans for purposes of amending the Plans and shall incorporate any amendments to protected health information in accordance with 45 C.F.R. sec.
+The Plan Sponsor shall make available protected health information to these Plans for purposes of amending the Plans and shall incorporate any amendments to protected health information in accordance with 45 C.F.R. sec.
 164.526.
-The Plan Sponsor shall make available protected health information and any disclosures thereof to these plans as required to provide an accounting of disclosures in accordance with 45 C.F.R. sec.
+The Plan Sponsor shall make available protected health information and any disclosures thereof to these Plans as required to provide an accounting of disclosures in accordance with 45 C.F.R. sec.
 164.528.